vegaprotocol/specs/specs/0026-amends.md

 - Attempt to amend the expiry time on an order to a time in the past.
 The amend is rejected.
 - Attempt to amend all of the amendable fields at the same time with valid values.
 - Attempt to amend all of the amendable fields at the same time but with one invalid value which should force the amend to be rejected.
+- Send amends with only one amendable field specified with the current value in it.
+The amend will be accepted but nothing apart from the `ModifiedAt` field will be changed.